-To promote an awareness of self-help and cooperation among residents and communities. we created a disaster prevention book titled "Disaster Preparedness Tokyo" in FY2005.
+To promote an awareness of self-help and cooperation among residents and communities, we created a disaster prevention book titled "Disaster Preparedness Tokyo" in FY2005.
 This book contains such content as early preparation for various disasters, coping methods, and so on.
 It can be utilized every day in normal times and contains a variety of useful information.
 In addition to providing multilingual support, such as publishing English and Chinese versions (Simplified Chinese and Traditional Chinese) and Korean, we have also created audio versions, braille versions, and large type versions and provided them to libraries in Tokyo.

-"Disaster Readiness Guide".
-A disaster prevention book with a female perspective
+"Disaster Readiness Guide", A disaster prevention book with a female perspective

-In order to encourage women to actively take part in disaster preparedness and to promote the readiness of Tokyo residents to fight a disaster much more seriously, a disaster preparedness book "Living in Tokyo with Disaster Prevention," composed from the perspective of women, was published.
-It was distributed at municipal facilities within Tokyo in 2018.
+In order to encourage women to actively take part in disaster preparedness and to promote the readiness of Tokyo residents to fight a disaster much more seriously, a disaster preparedness book "Living in Tokyo with Disaster Prevention," composed with a perspective of women, was published.
+Its distribution started at municipal facilities within Tokyo in 2018.

 The booklet provides concise yet easy to understand information about disaster preparedness measures that can be taken in each part of your life as well as life after a disaster, such as preventing crime when living in an evacuation shelter and living with pets, using real life stories from people affected by disasters.
 In order to make it possible for more people to read, including those with visual impairment, voice recording codes are listed on the lower left of each page, including multilingual support.
+In addition, we have also created A4-size versions and large type versions and provided them to libraries in Tokyo.